-Functional currency of the Company and foreign operations has been determined based on the primary economic environment in which the Company and its foreign operations operate considering the currency in which funds are generated, spent and retained.

-- ii) Transactions in currencies other than the Company's functional currency are recorded on initial recognition using the exchange rate at the transaction date.
+- i) The functional currency and presentation currency of the Company is Indian Rupee.
+Functional currency of the Company and foreign operations has been determined based on the primary economic environment in which the Company and its foreign operations operate considering the currency in which funds are generated, spent and retained. - ii) Transactions in currencies other than the Company's functional currency are recorded on initial recognition using the exchange rate at the transaction date.
 At each Balance Sheet date, foreign currency monetary items are reported at the prevailing closing spot rate.
 Non-monetary items that are measured in terms of historical cost in foreign currency are not retranslated.
-Exchange differences that arise on settlement of monetary items or on reporting of monetary items at each Balance Sheet date at the closing spot rate are recognised in the Statement of Profit and Loss in the period in which they arise. - iii) Financial statements of foreign operations whose functional currency is different than Indian Rupees are translated into Indian Rupees as follows: - A. assets and liabilities for each Balance Sheet presented are translated at the closing rate at the date of that Balance Sheet: - B. income and expenses for each income statement are translated at average exchange rates; and - C. all resulting exchange differences are recognised in other comprehensive income and accumulated in equity as foreign currency translation reserve for subsequent reclassification to profit or loss on disposal of such foreign operations.
+Exchange differences that arise on settlement of monetary items or on reporting of monetary items at each Balance Sheet date at the closing spot rate are recognised in the Statement of Profit and Loss in the period in which they arise. - iii) Financial statements of foreign operations whose functional currency is different than Indian Rupees are translated into Indian Rupees as follows: - A. assets and liabilities for each Balance Sheet presented are translated at the closing rate at the date of that Balance Sheet; - B. income and expenses for each income statement are translated at average exchange rates; and t) Taxation:

-t) Taxation: